erikphillips/wumpus_world/README.md

 The Python version of this simulator project was written for the CPE 480 class in Artificial Intelligence at Cal Poly, San Luis Obispo, CA to replace the C++ implementation.

 ## Future Work and Known Issues ##
-Currently this version of the simulator does not support importing a predefined world from a text file like the original verson of the wumpus simulator.
-All the worlds will have to be randomly generated.
+~~Currently this version of the simulator does not support importing a predefined world from a text file like the original verson of the wumpus simulator.
+All the worlds will have to be randomly generated.~~

+## Changelog and Version History
 - Version 1.0 only supports Python 2.7
 - Version 1.1 now supports Python 3 (print statements were updated in the driver)
+- Version 1.2 now supports loading pre-defined worlds